sindresorhus/load-grunt-tasks/readme.md

 > Load multiple grunt tasks using globbing patterns

-Usually you would have to load each task one by one, which is unnecessary cumbersome.
+Usually you would have to load each task one by one, which is unnecessarily cumbersome.

 This module will read the `devDependencies` in your package.json and load the tasks that matches your patterns.